yuyang0/interp-py/readme.md

 ## the end

-since this project is just used to learn how to write a interpreter for mainstream programming languages, my goal is not to write a complete Interpreter, just the core part of python.
+This project is just used to learn how to write a interpreter for mainstream programming languages, my goal is not to write a complete python interpreter, so I just implemented the core part of python.